 The Rathbun Land and Water Alliance coordinates efforts to protect and enhance land and water resources in the Rathbun Lake watershed.
 Alliance members include local soil and water conservation districts, county governments, and RRWA.
 As a founding member of the Alliance, RRWA provides leadership and support for efforts to protect Rathbun Lake.
-The Alliance's partners include landowners in the Rathbun Lake watershed, Farm Bureau, CoBank, Iowa DNR, Iowa Department of Agriculture and Land Stewardship's Division of Soil Conservation and Water Quality, Iowa State University, Iowa Watershed Improvement Review Board, USDA Natural Resources Conservation Service, US ACOE, and US Environmental Protection Agency.
-The Alliance, created in 1996, is organized as a nonprofit corporation under Iowa Code Chapter 504 and section 501(c)(3) of the US Internal Revenue Code.
+The Alliance's partners include landowners in the Rathbun Lake watershed, Farm Bureau, CoBank, Southern Iowa Development and Conservation Authority, Iowa DNR, Iowa Department of Agriculture and Land Stewardship's Division of Soil Conservation and Water Quality, Iowa State University, USDA Natural Resources Conservation Service, US ACOE, and US Environmental Protection Agency.
+Created in 1996, the Alliance is organized as a nonprofit corporation under Iowa Code Chapter 504 and section 501(c)(3) of the US Internal Revenue Code.
 The Alliance is governed by a board of directors appointed by member organizations.